merrillse/tap-nextjs/REFACTORING_SUMMARY.md

 ## Task Completed ✅

-Successfully standardized the `assignment-location`, `active-assignment`, `ecclesiastical-unit`, and `mission` pages to match the Tailwind CSS styling pattern used by the `district` page, ensuring consistency across all similar pages in the application.
+Successfully standardized the `assignment-location`, `active-assignment`, `ecclesiastical-unit`, `mission`, and `mission-boundary-changes` pages to match the Tailwind CSS styling pattern used by the `district` page, ensuring consistency across all similar pages in the application.

 ## Changes Made